 - Financial Activities: 15.9 percent

 Thanks to Wyoming's strong economy, the median household income in the state came in at $57,406 in 2013 -- considerably higher than the national median of $53,046 that year.
-Meanwhile, only 11.5 percent of the state's population lived below the poverty line, compared to 15.4 percent of the population nationwide.
+Meanwhile, only 11.5 percent of the state's population lived below the poverty line, compared to 15.4 percent of the population nationwide, according to the U.S. Census Bureau.

 In addition to plenty of jobs and career opportunities, Wyoming also boasts a number of prominent schools, the most popular of which are the University of Wyoming, Sheridan College, and Western Wyoming Community College.
 While some of these schools focus on traditional education, others offer flexible, online degrees in Wyoming, or even hybrid options.
 These programs break down barriers to higher education by making it possible for the rural students of Wyoming to earn a degree without moving or commuting back and forth to school.